25+ Air Facts: Everything You Need to Know! (Free Printable)

 Air is a fascinating and vital component of our planet’s ecosystem.
-It’s the invisible substance we breathe in and out of daily, and we often take it for granted.
+It’s the invisible substance we breathe in and out daily, and we often take it for granted.

 However, you might not know many interesting and surprising facts about the air.
 This article will explore some of the most fascinating and lesser-known facts about air.